routine needed to run the notebook on Google Colab

 plot_solution(sapinn, "Self Adaptive PINN solution")

-We can also compute the $l_2$ relative error for the PINN
+Next, let's compute the $l_2$ relative error for both the PINN

 and SAPINN